Precocious (Early) Puberty

 At puberty, the gonads—ovaries in girls and testes in boys—start to function.
 Puberty includes these physical changes:

+Did you know?
 Most children who have “precocious” (early) puberty do not have a health problem.
-But, they should see a doctor to make sure they do not.
+But they should see a doctor to make sure they do not.

 Puberty occurs when a part of the brain called the hypothalamus releases gonadotropin-releasing hormone (GnRH).
 This hormone stimulates the pituitary gland (a small gland at the base of the brain) to release two other hormones: luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 LH and FSH then stimulate the gonads to produce sex hormones—estrogen in girls and testosterone in boys.
 This leads to the physical changes of puberty.